lilnerddev/odin-recipes/README.md

 ## 🍬 What I Learned

 - Structuring web pages using semantic HTML
-- Styling pages with CSS, including layout, typography, and basic responsiveness
+- Styling pages with CSS
 - Using Git for version control and pushing code to GitHub
 - Navigating and managing files in a Linux environment via the terminal